-- 1 What options are you considering for further treatment? - 2 Which option would you recommend and why? - 3 Which treatments do you consider are not options and why? - 4 In particular, can the progression be treated with some form of Local Consolidated Therapy? - 5 Has this option been discussed in a Multi Disciplinary Team (MDT) meeting with a surgeon and clinical oncologist? - 6 If not, why not?
-Oncologists will not ask an MDT to consider every case of progression but the oncologist should be able to explain to a patient the reasons for not doing so. - 7 Should we be doing a biopsy to check for changes in the cancer that might respond to a new treatment? - 8 If not, why not? - 9 Will the biopsy be Next Generation Sequencing (NGS)?
-It should be noted that NGS is not funded by the National Health Service (NHS) in all circumstances see note below.
+- 1 What options are you considering for further treatment? - 2 Which option would you recommend and why? - 3 Which treatments do you consider are not options and why? - 4 In particular, can the progression be treated with some form of Local Consolidated Therapy? - If the progression is in the brain, should this be treated or should I switch to a targeted treatment which is more effective at treating progression in the brain. - 6 Have these options been discussed in a Multi Disciplinary Team (MDT) meeting with a surgeon and clinical oncologist? - 7 If not, why not?
+Oncologists will not ask an MDT to consider every case of progression but the oncologist should be able to explain to a patient the reasons for not doing so. - 8 Should we be doing a biopsy to check for changes in the cancer that might respond to a new treatment? - 9 If not, why not? - 10 Will the biopsy be Next Generation Sequencing (NGS)?
+It should be noted that NGS is not funded by the National Health Service (NHS) in all circumstances see note below. - 11 Where LCT is not appropriate and the NGS indicates that a switch to another ALK TKI is appropriate, patients on Alectinib or Brigatinib may wish to ask their oncologist to consider a referral to a centre offering Nuvalent's Extended Access Programme for Neladalkib as an alternative to Lorlatinib. - 12 Do you know if there are any clinical trials suitable for me?

-- 10 Where LCT is not appropriate and the NGS indicates that a switch to another ALK TKI is appropriate, patients on Alectinib or Brigatinib may wish to ask their oncologist to consider a referral to a centre offering Nuvalent's Extended Access Programme for Neladalkib as an alternative to Lorlatinib. - 11 Do you know if there are any clinical trials suitable for me? - 12 If not, can you check? - 13 If I was a private patient would any other options be available to me?
+- 13 If not, can you check? - 14 If I was a private patient would any other options be available to me?